 There’s no outsmarting or escaping the mortgage guidelines upheld by underwriters, no matter how much income or assets the buyer has.
 The purpose of the underwriting process is to check the loan applicant’s credit, financial capacity, and the collateral.
-The underwriter’s main purpose is to make sure everything in the application meets the loan’s guidelines that you are applying for, whether that be from Fannie Mae, Freddie Mac, FHA or VA.
+The underwriter’s main purpose is to make sure everything in the application meets the loan’s guidelines that you are applying for.
+Whether that be from Fannie Mae, Freddie Mac, FHA or VA.

 Unidentified Mortgage Documents

-I have clients that say, “I sent in all the documents you asked for, are there any documents missing?”
+I have clients that say, “I sent in all the documents you asked for.
+Are there any documents missing?”
 That is almost impossible to answer on day one.
 My answer is usually, “Not that I know of.
-At this point the loan will be reviewed by my assistant and he may find something missing in the documents.
+At this point the loan will be reviewed by my assistant who may find something missing in the documents.
 After the initial review, within a couple of weeks the loan will get assigned to a loan processor who will do a third review.
 And after that of course the loan is submitted to the underwriter who makes the final approval decision.
 The underwriter lets us know if they see anything that we all missed.
 So there are different layers of review going on throughout the process.”

 With mortgage documentation it’s just not possible for a loan officer to tell you everything that is needed upfront on day one.
 The only thing a loan officer can do is ask for everything they might need for your application.
-The mortgage guidelines are dense with hundreds, even thousands of pages.
-It takes a whole team to make sure that sufficient paperwork is in the file and meets the requirements of Fannie Mae, Freddie Mac, FHA, orVA.
-And each bank or lender may have their own mortgage guidelines that constantly change and update.
+The mortgage guidelines are dense with hundreds of pages.
+It takes a whole team to make sure that sufficient paperwork is in the file and meets the requirements of Fannie Mae, Freddie Mac, FHA, or VA.
+And each bank or lender may have their own mortgage guidelines on top of the agency guidelines, that constantly change and update.

 How to Speed Up the Approval Process